iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

     - Discussions ordered by the highest number of accumulated views.
 - Graphs
   - Active Users *(<a name="active-users">active-users</a>)*
-    - Number of distinct members that viewed a page on the forum.
+    - Number of distinct users that viewed a page on the forum.
   - Visits *(<a name="visits">visits</a>)*
     - Number of distinct users that viewed a page on the forum.
   - Unique Visits by Role Type *(visits-by-role-type)*